How to Forgive Someone

 How do we do this?
 We use our core values to guide our behaviour.
 Think of values as the qualities you care the most about.
 They have to do with what sort of person you want to be, what principles you want to stand for in life, and what you ultimately experience as your true drive that you choose to work towards.
 Values help you to steer your actions toward what is meaningful to you and is important in motivating you to make significant changes so you can lead a fulfilling life.
 When we are guided by our values, not only do we experience a greater sense of purpose and joy, but we also see that life can be rich and meaningful even when “bad” things are happening to us.

-Sometimes, when we get caught up with life, we may lose track of our values or even be unclear of what they are.
-Although this is not ideal, we can acknowledge that it happens, and make an effort to be mindful of our values moving forward.
-So how can we be mindful of our values?
+How then, can we be mindful of our values?
 One way is to take some time to think about how you want to be remembered, or the things that you would disapprove of if others did them.
 Perhaps you may realize that you value empathy and compassion.
 While these values may clash with the hurt that you are experiencing, the reality is that we sometimes must prioritize one value of another, asking ourselves “What is most important at this moment in my life that will help me be the person I want to be so I can lead a meaningful and fulfilling life?

-6. Take Committed Actions according to your Values
+6. Take Committed Actions According to your Values

 You’re almost there, this is the final step!